connoranastasio/JabiBot/README.md

 ## Credit

-JabiBot is a fork of [Muse Bot](https://github.com/museofficial/muse) — credit to them for the original music engine, cache logic, core functionality, and fantastic jumping-off point.
+JabiBot is a fork of [Muse Bot](https://github.com/museofficial/muse) Credit to them for the original music engine, cache logic, core functionality, and fantastic jumping-off point.

 ---